 Atmospheric conditions can be a root cause of issues with ink drying and viscosity in flexographic printing.
 On a related note, these conditions can also affect the speed at which you can effectively run your press.
 Pressroom climate (whether it’s too warm, cold, humid, or arid) has everything to do with how your ink reacts and performs with the anilox, image carrier, and substrate.

-Failure to maintain the optimum pressroom environment for your printing could lead to a host of flexo printing defects.
+Failure to maintain the optimum pressroom environment for your printing could lead to a host of flexo printing defects and decrease print quality.

 Flexo Inks: Pressroom Climate Conditions that Affect Drying & Solubility